foldmaker/foldmaker/README.md

 ## How it works?

-In foldmaker, tokenization and parsing are analogous processes.
+In Foldmaker, tokenization and parsing are analogous processes.
 Our tokenizer function is also used as the parser function under the hood.
 First our **string** gets tokenized by it, then our **token stream** gets tokenized.
 This is possible, because in Foldmaker, **token stream is a string!** This is possible thanks to the **first rule** of Foldmaker's specification:

-> 1. Always use one-character token names
+1. Always use one-character token names

 While this rule may seem to restrict the user, but it has its own advantages.
 Let me explain.
 Let's say, in the following string, we want to match the condition inside the if block.
 We want to identify `foo === 1` part as the "**condition**" .
 ```